You know Mr Nicholson, for an actor you’ve been a pretty good director…

 Nicholson gave a wacky, comic performance as Henry Moon, although some reviewers have criticised this performance.
 I felt that the nature of the script justified this over the top happy character.
 Nicholson played him with a glint in his eye and with suitably exuberant performance.
 Nicholson also gave the desired more serious performance as a love interest quite credibly and tenderly.
 This growing attraction between wife and husband was realistically portrayed from both him and Steenburgen, and I must admit to hoping for more soppy moments or even a montage.

 Nicholson took on this dual role as director with creativity and flair.
 Scenes were set up and executed most admirably.
-The opening shot a real delight in choreography as you saw his character literally Goin South.
+The opening shot was a real delight in choreography as you saw his character literally Goin South.
 Comic scenes were wonderfully set up just as the scene where Moon’s horse collapses and then the untimely death of Florence.

 The scenes in the goldmine felt claustrophobic and appropriately dark, unlike that cave in The Lady and the Highwayman (1989).
 Nighttime scenes were also shot without that all too familiar day-night feeling.
 Filters were used with a telescopic view as Polty spied on Julia and then seen again as Moon catches him in the act.